hgedia/blog.nil.foundation-hg/_drafts/2022-08-09-pluggable-scaling.md

 are to be expressed as transaction costs as the verifiers are deployed in smart contracts.

 **Placeholder proof system** :
-Placeholder is =nil's in-house proof system for which all proofs are generated.
+Placeholder is =nil's in-house proof system for which validity proofs are generated.
 Once a proof system is implemented for a network, this allows a network to perform its local consistency checks before committing/implementing associated logic.

-# Clustering
+**Clustering**:
 When users notice a slowdown in response times (or higher costs) in DBMS , it is first identified what subset of the data is causing the spike and based on severity, it can be moved to its own partition or database.
 Similarly, when we see spikes in usage of a subset of data in blockchain networks,